 We had around 75 kids- 2nd to 8th grade.
 17 teachers and 10 helpers for the 7 classes we were offering.

-So, either the string section would be struggling with the specific key, or the horn/woodwind section.
+So, either the string section would be struggling with a specific key, or the horn/woodwind section.
 Last year, I had incredibly talented people teach each group separately and the strings played on 2 songs, and the band played on 2 others.

 It was a huge undertaking…